airbnb/lottie-ios/README.md

 ## Swift Version Support

-Lottie supports Swift / Xcode versions back to the minimum version that is permited by Apple for submissions to the App Store.
+Lottie supports Swift / Xcode versions back to the minimum version that is permitted by Apple for submissions to the App Store.
 You can see the most up-to-date information for which Swift versions Lottie supports on [Swift Package Index](https://swiftpackageindex.com/airbnb/lottie-ios):

 [![Swift Versions](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fairbnb%2Flottie-ios%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/airbnb/lottie-ios)